Campaign ad recalls defeat of KKK cross-burning by Native Americans who ‘refused to be afraid’

 The campaign video had drawn more than 3.4 million views on Twitter as of Tuesday afternoon.

-Graham, the only Native American serving in the state’s General Assembly, is challenging Rep. Dan Bishop (R) for the seat in North Carolina’s 9th Congressional District in November, even with much uncertainty as to how the district could look, because of gerrymandering.
+Graham, the only Native American serving in the state’s General Assembly, is challenging Rep. Dan Bishop (R) for the seat in North Carolina’s 9th Congressional District in November, even with much uncertainty as to how the district could look amid gerrymandering.
 Bishop is best known as the architect of the state’s controversial 2016 “bathroom bill” that barred transgender students from using the facilities of the gender they identify with.
 (Graham voted in favor of the bill.)

 Brandon Combs, a senior adviser to Graham’s campaign, said Tuesday that the ad was meant to “capture the urgency and importance of the moment we’re living in.”